Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** An animal that is hunted and eaten by other animals.
 **Sentence:** A lion hunts its prey in the wild.
 **Conversation:**
-A – What do lions eat?
+A – What do lions eat
 B – Lions hunt their prey, like deer or antelope.

 ### Word: Prospect